matter-labs/zksync-lite-docs/docs/accounts.md

 For the ERC20 token transfer fees are paid in the ETH token.
 To do the ERC20 token transfer, this token transfer should be approved.
 User can make ERC20 deposits approved forever using
 [unlocking ERC20 token](#unlocking-erc20-deposits), or the user can approve the exact amount (required for a deposit) upon each deposit, but this is not recommended.

+Once the deposit transaction is committed to the Ethereum network, we have to wait for 30 confirmations before accepting it in the zkSync network.
-After the transaction is committed, funds are already usable by the recipient, so there is no need to wait for verification before proceeding unless additional confirmation is required for your application.
+After the transaction is committed to the zkSync network, funds are already usable by the recipient, meaning that there is no need to wait for verification before proceeding unless additional confirmation is required for your application.
 To wait for the transaction commitment on the zkSync network, use `awaitReceipt`(see [utils](#awaiting-for-operation-completion)).